 Couple education typically works with couples during a period when they are getting along.
 This is what distinguishes it from couple therapy.

-Couple education addresses relationships from an educational point of view teaching communication, problem-solving, household management, and intimacy etc.
+Couple education addresses relationships from an educational point of view teaching communication, problem-solving skills, household management, and intimacy etc.

-There is a strong correlation between couples education and positive outcome.
+There is a strong correlation between couple education and positive outcome.

-Research has shown that those couples that have engaged in relationship education have improved problem-solving skills, lower levels of marital violence, and report improved relationship satisfaction which leads to a diminished likelihood of divorce.
+Research has shown that those couples who have engaged in relationship education have improved problem-solving skills, have lower levels of marital discord, and report improved relationship satisfaction which leads to a diminished likelihood of divorce.

 Here are three well-established researched based couple education programs.
 They offer classes and online services: